 – How long do you expect it would take to resolve my case?

 Every lawyer has a different style or approach in practicing personal injury law.
-Here are some questions to ask the Florida car accident lawyer along those lines:
+Here are some questions to ask the personal injury attorney along those lines:

 – How would you describe your philosophy or approach to practicing law?